TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Translate.rst

 f:translate
 ===========

-The f:translate ViewHelper connects to a standard translation file - most often locallang.xlf - and provides a defined translation for the current language using a “key” parameter.
+This ViewHelper connects to a standard translation file - most often locallang.xlf - and provides a defined translation for the current language using a “key” parameter.

 Properties